-1. Length of ownership

-How long have you owned the property? $31/01/07$

-2. Council tax

-Which Council Tax band is your property in?
-(Please tick)

-A B C D E F G H not sure

-3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)

-On street

-Resident permit

-Metered parking

-4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Don't know

-5. Listed buildings

-Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No

-6. Alterations/additions/extensions

-a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No

-If you have answered yes, please describe below the changes which you have made:
+1 Length of ownership How long have you owned the property?
+20 months 2 Council tax Which Council Tax band is your property in?
+B 3 Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage □ Allocated parking space Driveway □ Shared parking □ On street ☑ Resident permit □ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Don't know 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: